 The underwriters and their affiliates may have engaged and may in the future continue to engage in transactions with and perform services for Colombia, for which they received or will receive customary fees and expenses, in addition to the underwriting of this offering.
 These transactions and services are carried out in the ordinary course of business.
+In addition to the underwriting of this offering.
+Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and J.P.
+Morgan Securities LLC are acting as dealer managers for Colombia's offer to purchase for cash certain outstanding global bonds of Colombia on the terms and subject to the conditions set forth in the offer to purchase.

-In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments an actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
+In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of Colombia.
 If any of the underwriters or their affiliates has a lending relationship with Colombia, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to Colombia consistent with their customary risk management policies.
 Typically, such underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in Colombia's securities, including potentially the bonds offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the bonds offered hereby.
-The underwriters and their affiliates may also make investment recommendations and/o publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments.